droonga/droonga.org/tutorial/1.0.8/dump-restore/index.md

 Note:

- * You must specify valid host name or IP address of one of nodes in the cluster, via the option `--host`.
+ * You must specify valid host name or IP address of one of nodes in the cluster, via the option `--server`.

 Then the data is completely restored.
 Confirm it: